denjiyy/MusicdbApplication/README.md

 # MusicDB Application

 MusicDB is a Spring Boot-based application that allows users to interact with a database of music records.
 This project uses Gradle as its build tool and provides both a Swagger interface for API documentation and a customizable front-end interface.
+(if you have problems running the app try the zip file)
 ---

 ## Prerequisites